jonbannick/react-leaflet-example/README.md

-imple react app with leaflet
+Simple react app with leaflet